aboelkassem/Library_WebApplication/README.md

 # Library
 library system managment for uploading books,downloading or browsing
 <br>
-This Project Is just Trainging For Me about Discover New Things in Technonlogy, just learning from offical microsoft docs
+This Project Is just Training For Me about Discover New Things in Technology, just learning from offical microsoft docs
 <br>
 Tools used: asp.net mvc, sql server , entity framework, ajax.